-Proper Conservation, Development and Management of the Mangrove Forest: Most of the surviving mangrove forest area is in state ownership and should be protected and properly managed by the governments of the various emirates.
-At places the mangrove forest is threatened of extinction by urbanisation and industrial development.
+Proper Conservation, Development and Management of the Mangrove forest: Most of the surviving Mangrove forest area is in state ownership and should be protected and properly managed by the governments of the various Emirates.
+At places the Mangrove forest is threatened of extinction by urbanization and industrial development.
 As far as possible this may be avoided or even prevented.

-Management plans may be prepared for blocks of mangrove forest in the various emirates.
-The management plans will deal with the demarcation of boundaries, fencing where necessary, tending and scientific exploitation.
-The management plans would cover the rotation or exploitation age of the 'Quorm' (Avicennia marina) which would require to be determined.
-The plans would also provide for the natural and artificial regeneration of the poorly wooded areas and those blank areas which are considered fit for raising the mangrove forest.
+Management plans may be prepared for blocks of Mangrove forest in the various Emirates.
+The management plans will deal with the demarcation of boundaries, fencing where necessary, tending and scientific exploitation of the Mangrove forests.
+The management plans would cover the rotation or exploitation age of the 'Quorum' (Avicennia marina) which would require to be determined.
+The plans would also provide for the natural and artificial regeneration of the poorly wooded areas and those blank areas which are considered fit for raising the Mangrove forest.

-For the application of proper management to the mangrove forests which are a renewable resource, a number of silvicultural and management studies of the emirates mangrove forest type would require to be undertaken.
-They will deal with matters such as suitable techniques for natural and artificial regeneration of the local mangrove forest type, spacing and thinnning studies, growth rates and suitable rotation and exploitation age, etc.
+For the application of proper management to the Mangrove forests which are a renewable resource, a number of silvicultural and management studies of the Emirates Mangrove forest type would require to be undertaken.
+They will deal with matters such as, suitable techniques for natural and artificial regeneration of the local Mangrove forest type, spacing and thinning studies, growth rates and suitable rotation and exploitation age, etc.

-Introduction of More Valuable Mangrove Species: The emirates mangrove forests at present contain only single pioneer species, Avicennia marina, known for colonising the newly formed areas suitable for sustaining mangrove vegetation.
-With the introduction of proper conservancy and mangement in these forests, attempts should be made to introduce more mangrove species from ecologically similar mangrove habitats.
+Introduction of More Valuable Mangrove species: The Emirates Mangrove forests at present contain only single pioneer species, Avicennia marina known for colonizing the newly formed areas suitable for sustaining mangrove vegetation.
+With the introduction of proper conservancy and management in these forests, attempts should be made to introduce more mangrove species from ecologically similar mangrove habitats.

-More valuable mangrove species like Rhizophora mucronata, Bruguiera gymnorhiza and Ceriops candoleana from the nearby mangrove forests of Pakistan where they are growing naturally, and from other comparable ecological areas should be tried.
+More Valuable Mangrove species like Rhizophora mucronata Bruguiera gymnorhiza and Ceriops candoleana from the nearby Mangrove forests of Pakistan where they are growing naturally and from other comparable ecological areas should be tried.
 These mangrove species though more demanding and delicate are economically much more valuable.

-Need for A Forest Conservancy and Management Law: For introducing and applying proper conservancy and scientific management in the mangrove forests of the emirates and also in other valuable vegetational types, it would be worthwhile to enact a comprehensive forest law for the United Arab Emirates as a whole.
-This law could be applied by individual emirates to their respective territories.
+Need for a Forest Conservancy and Management Law: For introducing and applying proper conservancy and scientific management in the Mangrove forests of the Emirates and also in other valuable forest and range vegetational types, it would be worthwhile to enact a comprehensive forest law for the United Emirates as a whole.
+This law could be applied by individual Emirates to their respective territories.
 The forest law would envisage a technically trained and suitably constituted forest service to apply and enforce the provisions of the proposed law.